a selection of the best photography equipment

 I am frequently asked about my gear – what I use on photo shoots and weddings, and what I carry with me on a regular basis.
 While I mostly shoot with Nikon – my current system is based around Nikon D4 cameras – I also have a good selection of Canon gear.
 And I love my Fuji X100s, amongst various other cameras.

-Part of the motivation for being system ambidextrous, is to be au fait with both systems for the workshops & seminars that I present.
+Part of the motivation for being system ambidextrous - Canon and Nikon - is that I should be very familiar with both systems for the workshops & seminars that I present.
 Similarly, because I am an author of several books on photography, it is necessary for me to be familiar with both systems.
 I also want the Tangents blog to be system agnostic as much as is possible in terms of the techniques.
 This is very much part of the reasoning with the flash photography tutorials – if you understand the techniques, then the equipment matters less.

 My first experience with photography as a young kid was with my dad’s PraktikaMat, and my first camera was a Pentax ME Super.
 This was followed by a Pentax Super-A. I bought my first Nikon in 1996 – a Nikon F90x.
 And in 2002 I embraced digital photography completely, selling all my film bodies immediately.